-Members of the SciComm
+Members of the SciCom

-- Academic and/or Industrial expertise;
+- high-profile academic and/or industrial expertise;

-- Experience in a range of relevant research and innovation activities with publications and/or public appearances, or PhD schemes
+- experience in a range of relevant research and innovation activities with publications and/or public appearances, or PhD schemes.

 Prof. Dr. Peter Hecker,

-Chairman of SciComm
+Chairman of SciCom

 Dr. Nicholas Asher